eschlot/WiiStep/README.md

 (.S) file.

-This file may essentially be the entire application and WiiStep runtime minus any gnu-archives that should be linked in during the final link (*libogc* and *wiiuse* are notable examples).
+This file may essentially be the entire application and WiiStep runtime minus any ELF archives that should be linked in during the final link (*libogc* and *wiiuse* are notable examples).

 ### libobjc-wii-asm.a